-In support of this presidential mandate, the Department of Energy, specifically the National Nuclear Safety Administration (NNSA), is responsible for ensuring the integrity and security of the nation's nuclear weapons, promoting nuclear non-proliferation, and promoting international nuclear security.
-The National Nuclear Safety Administration works to ensure that the nation's nuclear weapons stockpiles are safe and secure.
-It also works to ensure the safety of naval nuclear reactors, is the first to respond in the event of a nuclear emergency and works on nuclear non-proliferation issues around the world.
-IAEA safeguards are an essential component of the international security system.
+In support of the presidential mandate, the Department of Energy's National Nuclear Safety Administration (NNSA) is responsible for ensuring the integrity and security of the United States' nuclear weapons, promoting nuclear non-proliferation, and international nuclear security.
+The NNSA works to ensure that the nation's nuclear weapons stockpiles are safe and secure, as well as the safety of naval nuclear reactors.
+In the event of a nuclear emergency, they are the first to respond and work on nuclear non-proliferation issues around the world.
+The International Atomic Energy Agency (IAEA) safeguards are an essential component of the international security system.

-The Treaty on the Non-Proliferation of Nuclear Weapons (NPT) is the centerpiece of global efforts to prevent the further spread of nuclear weapons.
+The Treaty on the Non-Proliferation of Nuclear Weapons (NPT) is a cornerstone of global efforts to prevent further spread of nuclear weapons.
 Under article 3 of the Treaty, each non-nuclear-weapon State is obliged to conclude a safeguards agreement with the IAEA.
-The United States began developing nuclear weapons during World War II under President Franklin Roosevelt's order in 1939, motivated by fear of participating in a race with Nazi Germany to develop such a weapon.
-After a slow start under the direction of the National Standards Office, at the behest of British scientists and American administrators, the program came under the Office of Scientific Research and Development, and in 1942 it was officially transferred under the auspices of the United States Army and became known such as Manhattan Project, a joint venture between the United States, British and Canadian.
+In 1939, President Franklin Roosevelt ordered the development of nuclear weapons during World War II due to fear of a race with Nazi Germany to develop such a weapon.
+The National Standards Office was initially in charge, but at the behest of British scientists and American administrators, it was transferred under the Office of Scientific Research and Development in 1942 and became known as the Manhattan Project.